josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 We've seen an exponential explosion in the amount of software created over the past couple of years, but outside of AI itself, there doesn't really seem to be much change in what people are using and relying on day-to-day.
 Disregard the AI industry itself—which is largely circular, and propped up almost entirely by venture capital—and I don't really see much that's changed in software in general in the last few years.<footnote>In fact, I think you could make a compelling case that AI has actually _stagnated_ software, rather than accelerated it.
-I genuinely can't think of any major new app, feature, product, or improvement from the last 3–5 years that doesn't crudely amount to shoving AI into something that existed already.
+I genuinely can't think of any major new app, feature, product, or improvement from the last 3–5 years that doesn't crudely amount to a different place to talk to AI.
 In some cases this has been undeniably useful, but in many—if not _most_—it's just unwanted noise.</footnote>

 It appears we're building more than ever, but that doesn't seem to correlate with any noticeable uptick in meaningful metrics like adoption, as far as I can tell.
+If we're building more apps, we don't really seem to be using them.
 I have a theory why this might be:

 <CalloutPlusQuote>